 It is widely believed that John is the author of the book of John, the three epistles of John and the book of Revelation.
-John is well known as the younger of two disciples named John, but when John wrote the book of John he was probably well over 70 years of age.
-He has had a wonderfully full life, and is reflecting back under the leading of the Holy Spirit.
-II Timothy 3:16-17
+John is well known as the younger of two disciples named John, but wrote the book of John he was probably well over 70 years of age.
+He has had a wonderfully full life, and is reflecting back under the lead of the Holy Spirit.
+2 Timothy 3:16-17

 See him broken-hearted on Golgotha's hill watching his bleeding and dying Lord.
 Imagine him filled to overflowing as he sees the Master face-to-face after the resurrection!
 Feel the tugging at his heart as the Savior ascends to the Father.
 Follow him home from Calvary with Mary, our Lord's mother, wondering at Christ's willingness to entrust the care of his mother to him -- the youngest of the disciples.

 See him quietly learning from Peter and then Paul many wonderful spiritual truths and then later in life as a pastor persecuted and then exiled to the Roman colony island of Patmos.
 Who could imagine the wonderful vision he received on Patmos and recorded in the book of Revelation.

 What an intense mental, emotional and spiritual experience it must have been.
 See him trembling in fear a the glorified presence of Christ in the vision and falling at the feet of Christ as one dead and then reassured and told to rise up by the Master.

 This then is the man who penned the gospel which bears his name, the three epistles of John and the book of Revelation -- John, "The disciple whom Jesus loved."